oscarescuderoarnanz/dtwParallel/README.md

    **Remarks:**
    The calculation of the DTW distance from the command line is limited to simple examples that allow a quick understanding due to the complexity of the terminal handling:
    - Univariate time series.
-   - We can set the following restrictions to the calculation of dependent (d) or independent DTW:  Itakura parallelogram and Sakoe-Chiba band.
+   - We can set the following restrictions to the calculation of dependent (d) or independent (i) DTW:  Itakura parallelogram, Sakoe-Chiba band or None.
-   - Include a straightforward and optimal way to calculate norm 1, norm 2 and square euclidean distance.
+   - Include a straightforward and optimal way to calculate norm 1 (l1), norm 2 (l2) and square euclidean distance.
    - To visualize the cost matrix, routing and the alignment between a pair of series, it will be necessary to use an integrated development environment.

 ### 2) Calculation of the DTW distance with input from a file, haciendo uso de terminal.